abunchofhacks/Epicinium-lib-rs/README.md

 a worker cooperative for video game and software development from the Netherlands.
 Contact us at [info@epicinium.nl](mailto:info@epicinium.nl).

-## Known issues

-The underlying libepicinium is currently only available on 64-bit Linux.

 ## License

 This library was created by [A Bunch of Hacks](https://abunchofhacks.coop).